Home EV Chargers Residential Electrical Tesla Our Work FAQ Contact Get Free Estimate →

 Running conduit through finished walls or outside in weatherproof conduit takes more time and materials than a straightforward garage install.
 Outdoor runs also require weatherproof boxes and fittings rated for Pennsylvania's climate.

-Yes — and this is worth knowing about before you book your install.
-The federal government offers a tax credit specifically for home EV charging equipment under the Alternative Fuel Vehicle Refueling Property Credit (Form 8911).
-As of 2024, this credit covers up to 30% of the cost of your charger and installation, up to $1,000 for residential installations.
+There was, but it has since ended.
+The federal government offered a tax credit for home EV charging equipment under the Alternative Fuel Vehicle Refueling Property Credit (Form 8911).
+This credit covered up to 30% of the cost of your charger and installation, up to $1,000 for residential installations, but it expired June 30, 2026 and is no longer available.
+To qualify, the charger had to be installed and placed in service by that date.

-To qualify, the charger must be installed at your primary residence and placed in service during the tax year you're claiming.
-The credit applies to both the equipment cost and the installation labor — so your full project cost counts toward the 30%.
+To qualify, the charger had to be installed at your primary residence and placed in service on or before June 30, 2026.
+The credit applied to both the equipment cost and the installation labor, so your full project cost counted toward the 30%.

-File IRS Form 8911 with your federal tax return for the year the charger was installed.
-You can download the form and instructions directly from the IRS website.
-We recommend consulting your tax professional to confirm eligibility for your specific situation.
+Homeowners who installed before the deadline filed IRS Form 8911 with their federal tax return for the year the charger was installed.
+The form and instructions are available on the IRS website.
+We recommend consulting your tax professional about your specific situation.

 Pennsylvania doesn't currently offer a dedicated state tax credit for home EV charger installation, but utility rebate programs through providers like PPL Electric Utilities and Penn Power may be available depending on your location.
 These change periodically, so it's worth checking your utility provider's website or calling them directly.